Baby Eats A lot

 • Baby massage as well as gently pressing his legs towards his stomach to help him release gas can be very efficient.

 • Also try carrying him around on your arm belly down with his head close to your elbow.
-That seems to comfort many infants as well.
+This grips seems to comfort many infants.
 (Make sure you hold him steadily!)

 • You can of course also consider offering him a pacifier, which really helps soothing some children.